The Thomas Pages homepage

 The

-Kingdom of God, or 'basileia tou theou,' of the New Testament was the sum and central theme of the preaching of Jesus Christ (Mark 1:15), yet strangely Jesus never once defined what He meant by it.
-This term and the concept it carries should therefore be understood in the light of Christ's presupposition to His own ministry; namely, Israel's faith and its history.
+Kingdom of God, or 'basileia tou theou,' of the New Testament, was the sum and central theme of the preaching of Jesus Christ (Mark 1:15), yet strangely Jesus never once defined what He meant by it.
+This term and the concept it carries should therefore be understood in the light of Christ's presupposition to His own ministry; namely, Israel's faith and its background as given in Holy Scripture.

 Although this expression itself is not found in the record of Israel's faith, our Old Testament, the idea of God's kingship over His whole creation is well known in these Scriptures (e.g. Psalm 103:19).
-But even more, it is the special kingship of God over the Israel nation, in His covenant relationship, that is the proper origin of this concept ("King of Jacob" Isaiah 41:21, and Judges 8:23).
+But even more, in contrast to other nations it is the special kingship of God over the Israel nation, in His covenant relationship, that is part of the expression of this kingdom concept ("King of Jacob" Isaiah 41:21, and Judges 8:23).

 The

-standard phrase of the Rabbis, 'Malkuth Shamaim' (Kingdom of Heaven), which is echoed in Matthew's gospel, is simply a reverent semitic circumlocution to avoid the word "God", and NOT a different kingdom concept.
-However, among the post-Second Temple Jews this expression became degraded to often mean no more than submission to the Torah (Mosaic Law) and technically even to the reciting of their 'Shema' proclamation of faith (Gamaliel II, 110 AD).
-Yet, the rabbinical literature, and 4 Esdras in particular, strongly anticipate the coming of an "Anointed One" to introduce this divine Kingdom and establish it on earth.
+standard phrase of the Rabbis, 'Malkuth Shamaim' (Kingdom of Heaven), which is echoed in Matthew's gospel, is simply a reverent Semitic circumlocution to avoid the word "God", and NOT a different kingdom concept from 'kingdom of God'.
+However, among the post-Second Temple Jews (after 70 AD/CE) this phraseology used by Matthew became degraded by lack of understanding to often mean no more than submission to the Torah (Mosaic Law) and technically even to merely the reciting of their 'Shema' proclamation of faith (Gamaliel II, 110 AD).
+Yet even then, the rabbinical literature, and 4 Esdras in particular, still strongly anticipate the coming of an "Anointed One" to introduce this divine Kingdom and establish it on earth.

 The